 This is a special paper that you can plant.
 Seed paper is made out of recycled paper with seeds embedded in it.
 Add a special touch when you wrap presents as, after use, you can just bury the paper in the ground and grow flowers.

-It is one way to get your flower garden started while saving paper from landfills.
+It is one way to start your flower garden while saving paper from landfills.
 Seed paper is also excellent when choosing eco-friendly gifts for kids, as not only can they enjoy what’s inside, but you can also what grows together.
-If you give seed paper as gifts at birthday parties, you get the added bonus of marking the occasion.
+Giving seed paper as gifts at birthday parties gives you the added bonus of marking the occasion.

 Wrap small gifts like charms, earrings, and necklaces in a paper envelope.
 You will find this to be one of the most straightforward eco-friendly gift wrap solutions.
 All you need to do is put your gift in the envelope and seal it.